-'''

-VOSviewer -map journal map.txt -view 2 -zoom level 2.5
+VOSviewer -map map.txt -visualization 2 -zoom level 2.5

-'''

-In this way, VOSviewer will be started and the map in the map file journal\map.txt will be opened.
-Also, the Density View tab in the main panel will be selected, and the main panel will be zoomed in on the center of the map.
+In this way, VOSviewer will be started and the map in the map file map.txt will be opened.
+Also, the density visualization will be selected, and the main panel will be zoomed in on the center of the map.
 When instead of the Windows executable of VOSviewer the VOSviewer JAR file is used, VOSviewer can for example be run in the following way:

-'''

-java -jar VOSviewer.jar -map journal_map.txt -view 2 -zoom_level 2.5
+java -jar VOSviewer.jar -map map.txt -visualization 2 -zoom level 2.5

-'''

 We note that some command line parameters cannot be used together.
-For example, the map and pajek\network parameters and the map and corpus parameters cannot be used together.
+For example, the map and pajek_network parameters and the map and corpus parameters cannot be used together.
 On the other hand, some parameters can only be used in combination with another parameter.
-The pajek\partition parameter for example can only be used in combination with the pajek\network parameter.
-Similarly, the counting\method parameter can only be used in combination with the corpus parameter.
+The pajek_partition parameter for example can only be used in combination with the pajek_network parameter.
+Similarly, the counting_method parameter can only be used in combination with the corpus parameter.